Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

     <img src="media/image38.png" style="width:5.66in;height:3.29in" />

-3. Select the **Diagram** tab, to return to the IP Integrator design canvas.
+3. Select the **Diagram** tab, to return to the IP integrator   design canvas.

 ## **Step 8: Validating the Design**